Treatment Offered At

 - Cancer Care at Saddleback Memorial

 Radiation therapy uses high-energy particles or waves, much like X-rays, gamma rays, electrons, or protons to destroy or damage cancer cells.
-Radiation therapy is also known as radiotherapy.
+Radiation therapy also is known as radiotherapy.

 Radiation therapy is one of the most commonly used treatments for cancer.
 Radiation may be the primary treatment for some types of cancer, such as cancers of the head and neck, prostate, lung and Hodgkins disease.
 Radiation therapy may be used in combination with surgery and chemotherapy to treat many cancers.

 How Radiation Therapy Works

 All cells, whether cancerous or healthy, grow and divide to form new cells.
 But cancer cells grow and divide more quickly than many of the normal cells around them.

 Radiation therapy uses special equipment to deliver high doses of radiation to cancerous cells, killing or damaging them so they cannot spread.
 Radiation works by breaking a strand of the DNA molecule inside the cancer cell.
 Although some normal cells may be affected by radiation, most recover fully from the effects of the treatment.
 Unlike chemotherapy which exposes the entire body to cancer-fighting chemicals, radiation therapy is a local treatment.

 Many forms of radiation are available.
 The best choice for you depends on the type of cancer you have, the extent of the cancer, and its location.
 Different types of cancer react to radiation in different ways, so treatments vary.
 Also, it takes time for the body to get rid of dead cancer cells.
 After you have completed treatment, months often pass before the tumor is completely gone.